Thomas: Olympic star, loyal teammate, and now... | Taiwan News

 Against all odds, Thomas soldiered on for 3,000 kilometers and three weeks to the finish line in Paris, where he celebrated the first of Froome's four victories with the rest of their Team Sky teammates.

-Barring a crash on Sunday on the ceremonial stage to the Champs-Elysees, it will be Thomas' turn to add a first Grand Tour triumph to an already glorious career.
+On Sunday, it was now Thomas's turn to add a first Grand Tour triumph to an already glorious career with victory in the Tour de France.

 "He is a true fighter," says Sky principal Dave Brailsford, the man who masterminded Britain's successes at the Olympics and Tour de France wins for Bradley Wiggins and Froome.